-It is a common misconception that tolerance, dependence, and addiction describe the same thing.
+It is a common misconception that tolerance, dependence, and addiction describe the same condition.
 However, each of these terms describes different ways in which drugs affect someone’s body and brain.
-The differences between these three terms are important for understanding the complexities of addiction.

-Dependence occurs when a person stops using a drug, and their body experiences withdrawal.
+Drug dependency occurs when a person stops using a drug and their body experiences withdrawal.
 Withdrawal involves experiencing physical and mental symptoms when quitting drugs or alcohol, and experiencing withdrawal can come from various substances ranging from caffeine to heroin.
 Prescription medications used every day over time can also lead to dependence.
 Weaning, or gradually quitting the substance, is an effective way to avoid withdrawal symptoms.
 However, a person who is dependent on a substance is not necessarily addicted to the substance.

 What Is Addiction?

 Addiction is a disease, whereas dependence and tolerance are not.
 Conversely, tolerance, dependence, and addiction all occur from repeatedly taking substances.
 Addiction, or substance use disorder, is when a person continues using drugs or alcohol and cannot stop using them despite the negative impacts it causes in all aspects of their life: at school, at work, or at home.